THE FOLLOWING ABSTRACT SUMMARISES PROGRESS DURING 2007

-Dr Jean-Pierre Chazalette (1939 – 2013) (figure 9) specialised in CF treatment for 30 years.
+Dr Jean-Pierre Chazalette (1939 – 2013) (fig. 26) specialised in CF treatment for 30 years.
 He provided specialist paediatric treatment from 1969 and in 1973 became Head of Services and Hospital Medicine at Renee Sabrin Hospital in Giens.
 Most recently he was at the Cystic Fibrosis Centre, Hopital Renee Sabran, Hyreres France.
-He was awarded the Legion d’Honneur in recognition of his work (figure 9).
+He was awarded the Legion d’Honneur in recognition of his work (fig.26).

-Dr Gabriel Bellon (figure 10) is Professor of Paediatrics at l’université Claude-Bernard et pédiatre des hospices civils de Lyon.
+Dr Gabriel Bellon (fig. 27) is Professor of Paediatrics at l’université Claude-Bernard et pédiatre des hospices civils de Lyon.
 He has been involved in CF care and research and has published on many aspects of the condition and other respiratory disorders over the past 40 years.